vijitharanawakage/KING-SANDESH-MD/README.md

 <details>
 <summary>ℹ️ How To Update </summary>

-• You Can Update Our WhatsApp Bot By COMMAND .redeploy OR .restart
+• You Can Update Our WhatsApp Bot By .redeploy OR .restart